 As a blogger you probably have expansive knowledge on a particular subject and can share that with others.
-Today’s bloggers are educating their audience by creating their own ebooks, physical books, guides, online courses and workshops.
+Today’s bloggers are educating their audience by creating their own ebooks, guides, online courses and workshops.

 A large number of bloggers are trying to make money online by packaging their expertise and selling it to their audience so that they too can learn.

 First, this is usually content bloggers are already creating on their blog.
 A lot of people have posts that are educational by nature and so a educational product comes naturally.